 The second reason for running a man short is to minimize labor costs on a project in which the owner, or weather, or other condition, cannot keep you busy enough to justify running the whole crew.
 Your whole crew likely is designed for maximum production.
 If conditions are not right for maximum production, reduce manpower and run a man short.

-My story.
 I don’t have any great stories for any of these but can relate to all of them as I’ve been to taped meetings, run a man short, and screwed up bid forms by not filling them out completely.
-Today was about laying down some simple and basic advice.
+Today was about laying down some smart, simple, and basic advice.